onkursen/dotfiles/README.md

 # Onkur Sen's dotfiles

 These are the configuration files that I use in my daily setup.

+You can install using GNU Stow or by adjusting `HELPERS_DIR` in the preferred config file and then sourcing it.

-For a new Mac, download XCode and command line tools if necessary and then run `./setup.sh`.
+For a new Mac:
+* Download XCode and command line tools if necessary
-To update with the newest version of dotfiles, run `./update.sh` and then open a new shell.
+* Run `mac-setup/setup-dev.sh`.

 Released under the MIT license (see `LICENSE`).